ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ssl-redirect.md

 ## Step 3: Create Ingress

-Now that we have the service ready, let's create an Ingress object with SSL:
+Now that we have the service ready, let's create an Ingress object with SSL redirect:

 === ":octicons-file-code-16: `my-ingress.yml`"